There I became the close buddy and roommate of the as yet unknown, would-be actor James Dean.

-To commemorate the twentieth anniversary of James Dean's death, I was approached by NBC to adapt my 1956 account of our friendship as a television movie.
+To commemorate the twentieth anniversary of Jimmy's death, I was approached by NBC to adapt my 1956 account of our friendship as a television movie.
 Initially I balked at the idea, but it was made clear by NBC that they intended to make the film "with or without" me.
 So, in the interest of maintaining control over such a personal subject, I agreed.
 The movie was initially entitled, JAMES DEAN: PORTRAIT OF A FRIEND, although somehow the PORTRAIT OF A FRIEND part got lost by the time it was aired.
 It featured Stephen McHattie as Dean, Michael Brandon as yours truly, Amy Irving, Brooke Adams, Candy Clark, Katherine Helmond, Meg Foster, Jayne Meadows and Dane Clark.

 After that my sometime writing partner - now life partner - Paul Huson and I wrote the pilot for, as well as produced all the episodes of the television series, THE COLBYS, a spin-off of Richard and Esther Shapiro's DYNASTY.
 It starred Charlton Heston, Barbara Stanwyck, Katherine Ross, Ricardo Montalban and Stephanie Beacham.
 That was great fun to do, a real hoot.

 Among other projects, Paul and I also collaborated on the television movie POWER AND BEAUTY for Showtime, which starred Natasha Henstridge as Judith Exner, President John Kennedy's mistress; THE BIG ONE: THE GREAT LOS ANGELES EARTHQUAKE with Joanna Kerns, Dan Lauria, Joe Spano, Ed Begley, Jr.,and Richard Masur; an action-adventure movie for NBC, TWIST OF FATE with Veronica Hamel, Ben Cross, Ian Richardson, Bruce Greenwood, Sarah Jessica Parker and John Glover; and THE FURY WITHIN, a paranormal thriller with Ally Sheedy for USA cable network.
 But far and away the best thing we ever collaborated on, and a script that still makes me proud, was our television adaptation of Anne Rice's INTERVIEW WITH THE VAMPIRE, which I still consider among my - and Paul's - proudest accomplishments.
 Sadly, because the feature film rights were sold before we could put together a production for NBC TV, the script was never produced.